jmalovera10/QKSMSAnalysis/README.md

 # QKSMS Analysis

 This repository is intended to make a detailed analysis for th QKSMS application.
-The original repository can be foun in [here](https://github.com/moezbhatti/qksms)
+The original repository can be found in [here](https://github.com/moezbhatti/qksms)

 ## License